 - When responses are inconsistent, ambiguous, or refer to attributes such as cost, it is an indicator of a weak brand image.

 If you have a weak brand, determine what it should be and focus on marketing efforts that help build awareness around your brand.
+If you need help developing a brand for your business, here is a comprehensive guide to branding that may help you.

 Remember that your brand is developed through an entire customer experience and needs to be reinforced consistently through your Web site, social media profiles, sales tools, promotional items, customer service, messages and other aspects of doing business with you.